drakebaileyrecords-bit/BuyAnything/README.md

-uy Anything v02 — UI Overhaul Update
+Buy Anything v02 — UI Overhaul Update

 This update focuses on improving the shopping experience with a cleaner interface, smarter quantity controls, and numerous quality-of-life improvements while laying the foundation for much larger features planned for future releases.